awsdocs/aws-codepipeline-user-guide/doc_source/customer-managed-policies.md

 }
 ```

-The following example shows a policy configured by AccountB and applied to the [Amazon EC2 instance role](https://docs.aws.amazon.com/codedeploy/latest/userguide//how-to-create-iam-instance-profile.html) for AWS CodeDeploy\.
+The following example shows a policy configured by AccountB and applied to the [Amazon EC2 instance role](https://docs.aws.amazon.com/codedeploy/latest/userguide//how-to-create-iam-instance-profile.html) for CodeDeploy\.
 This policy grants access to the Amazon S3 bucket used by AccountA to store pipeline artifacts \(*codepipeline\-us\-east\-2\-1234567890*\):

 ```
 {